phpmyadmin/phpmyadmin/doc/faq.rst

 Configure upload directory with :config:option:`$cfg['UploadDir']`, upload both .shp and .dbf files with the same filename and chose the .shp file from the import page.

-Create a Zip archive with .shp and .dbf files and import it.
+Create a zip archive with .shp and .dbf files and import it.
 For this to work, you need to set :config:option:`$cfg['TempDir']` to a place where the web server user can write (for example ``'./tmp'``).